omgnetwork/omg-js/README.md

 [![CircleCI](https://circleci.com/gh/omgnetwork/omg-js/tree/master.svg?style=svg)](https://circleci.com/gh/omgnetwork/omg-js/tree/master)

-This is a Javascript library that allows you to interact with OMG Network's MoreVP implementation of Plasma.
+This is a Javascript/Typescript library that allows you to interact with OMG Network's MoreVP implementation of Plasma.
 It provides functions to:

 1. Deposit (Eth/ERC20) from the Rootchain into the Childchain.
 2. Transact on the Childchain.